-Better information is needed for people with people with disabilities.
+Better information is needed for people with disabilities.

 Between October 2016 and the summer of 2017, our Healthwatch spoke to over 180 people about their experiences of getting accessible information when they used health or care services.
 We found that many people were not getting information in a way they could read or understand.